rooseve/WebImageView/README.md

 - How long will an image be expired?

 	The answer is **Never** for right now.
-We think accessing network should be as few as possible, so images will be cached in the **webImageCacheDir** and only be removed when the space occupied exceeds **webImageCacheSpaceInMB**.
+I think accessing network should be as few as possible, so images will be cached in the **webImageCacheDir** and only be removed when the space occupied in MB exceeds  the value of **webImageCacheSpaceInMB**.

-	But if an image does expire very often, then you can add some **get** parameter to the url, which make it looks like another image.
+	But if an image does expire very often, you chould handle it like this:

+	Append some **get** parameter to the end of the image url, which make it looks like another image.
 For example:

 		http://www.android.com/images/logo.png